lsst-sqre/sqr-034/index.rst

 --------

 Development instance running at SLAC.
-It has a replica of the Tucson test stand instance.
+It has a replica of the Base Test stand instance (and soon Tucson test stand).

 Intended audience: Project staff.